 Diving is a relatively safe recreational activity for healthy people who have been appropriately trained and educated.
 Diving safety courses offered by national diving organizations are widely available and help prevent or lessen the risk of diving-related injuries.

 Equalize the pressure in various air spaces, including the face mask (by blowing out air from the nose into the mask) and the middle ear (for example, by yawning or swallowing)

-Avoid holding their breath and breathe normally during ascent, which should be no faster than 0.5 to 1 feet/second (0.15 to 0.3 meters/second), a rate that allows divers to gradually expel excess nitrogen and empty air-filled spaces (for example, the lungs and sinuses)
+Avoid holding their breath and breathe normally during ascent, which should be no faster than 0.5 feet/second (0.15 meters/second), a rate that allows divers to gradually expel excess nitrogen and empty air-filled spaces (for example, the lungs and sinuses)

 Include a 3- to 5-minute safety stop at 15 feet (4.6 meters)

 Not fly for 15 to 18 hours after diving

 To decrease other diving risks, divers should be aware of and avoid certain diving conditions, for example

 Cold temperatures are a particular hazard because hypothermia can develop rapidly and compromise the diver’s judgment and dexterity.
 Hypothermia can also cause potentially fatal abnormal heart rhythms in susceptible people.
 Diving alone is not recommended.